jmueducn/AdverTest/README.md

     <property name="mockito.jar" value="xxxx"/>
     <property name="byte-buddy.jar" value="xxxx"/>
 ```

-    (these is in the repository's lib folder, you will need to fill in the value by the path of the corresponding property)
+    (these are in the repository's lib folder, you will need to fill in the value by the path of the corresponding property)

 For growingbugs, do the same.